cecinuga/thorcino/README.md

-# tiny-torch
+# thorcino

 A minimal, educational deep-learning framework built from scratch on top of NumPy.
-`tiny-torch` reimplements the essential pieces of a PyTorch-style workflow — a tensor with reverse-mode automatic differentiation, a small set of layers, activation and loss functions, and a data-loading pipeline — in a few hundred lines of readable Python.
+`thorcino` reimplements the essential pieces of a PyTorch-style workflow — a tensor with reverse-mode automatic differentiation, a small set of layers (including recurrent ones), activation and loss functions, and a data-loading pipeline — in a few hundred lines of readable Python.

 The goal is not performance but clarity: every gradient is computed by hand in an explicit backward class, so you can read exactly how backpropagation flows through